Step into this artistic, vintage-style coffee haven in Sheung Wan for specialty brews, young enthusiastic vibes, and dog-friendly outdoor seating.

 Dog lovers rejoice: Halfway is pet-friendly, but pups must sit outside.
 Outdoor stools and chairs along the alley let furry friends join the fun, often sparking interactions with passersby and other dogs.
 It’s a welcoming touch that enhances the laid-back neighborhood feel.

 Open daily from around 8am to 6pm, Halfway Coffee has that perfect shot, lets you grab a genuine moment of pause, it delivers every time.
 Trust me, before I moved office, I was a regular.
-There are cheaper coffee spots next door - in fact, the arteries of Sheung Wan are studded by coffee spots, but this one gets my vote.
+There are cheaper coffee spots next door - in fact, the arteries of Sheung Wan are studded by cafes, but this one gets my vote.
 And note.

 Words and images: P.Ramakrishnan